SatDump/SatDump.Org/_posts/2023-09-03-tracking-widget-hamlib.md

 ![](/assets/tracking_widget/rotor08.png)

-+ In Mode box at PstRotator select “Manual”.
-While PstRotator includes internal modules for both satellite and astronomical objects tracking it’s highly recommended not using them when using it with Satdump to avoid conflicts.
++ In the Mode box in PstRotator select “Manual”.
+While PstRotator includes internal modules for both satellite and astronomical objects tracking, it’s highly recommended not using them while using it with Satdump to avoid conflicts.
-+ It’s also recommended to enable in the PstRotator Setup Menu the options “Start in Manual Mode” and “Localized KBD Shortcuts” to avoid conflicts and tracking issues.
++ It’s also recommended to enable the options “Start in Manual Mode” and “Localized KBD Shortcuts” in the PstRotator Setup Menu to avoid conflicts and tracking issues.
-+ Go to Satdump and Select PstRotator on Satdump Rotator Configuration panel.
++ Go to Satdump and Select PstRotator in the Satdump Rotator Configuration panel.
 + Type the IP Address and TCP port as required (4002 is default PstRotator port).
 + Click in Connect.
 + Click Engage to start sending commands to the rotor.